 - 3.27 The EIA Report confirms that the use of embedded mitigation measures will avoid significant impact on the peat resource at the Site.
 This includes the use of the network of existing access tracks which serve the existing Operational Schemes and Corriemoillie wind farms, wherever possible, limiting the requirement to disturb peaty soils to access the Development.
 In addition, where new access tracks are required, they have been designed to avoid crossing watercourses, where possible, and both access tracks and turbine bases are located so as to avoid the deeper areas of peat.
-With the further embedded design measures described in the CEMP provided at Technical Appendix 13.A to the EIA Report, and a Pollution Prevention Plan in place, the ES confirms that all identified potential effects would have a negligible significance.
-The embedded design measures proposed are established measures that are widely used in construction projects and which Infinergy and its contractors are well used to undertaking - 3.28 In light of the above it is considered that the proposal complies with this policy criterion.
+With the further embedded design measures described in the CEMP provided at Technical Appendix 13.A to the EIA Report, and a Pollution Prevention Plan in place, the EIA Report confirms that all identified potential effects would have a negligible significance.
+The embedded design measures proposed are established measures that are widely used in construction projects and which Infinergy and its contractors are well used to undertaking. - 3.28 Chapter 13 of the Supplementary Information considers the revised development proposals in the context of hydrology, hydrogeology and peat.
+It confirms that with the reduction in the number of turbines from nine to five (i.e. deletion of turbines 2, 3, 9 and 10), the amount of new access track and associated hard standings is also reduced, as is the requirement for one of the originally proposed watercourse crossings.
+As a result less peat and peaty-soil will be disturbed then originally assessed and the potential for effects on the hydrological environment will be further reduced. - 3.29 In light of the above it is considered that the proposal complies with this policy criterion.

-Policy 67: 'The Council will support proposals where it is satisfied that they are located, sited and designed such that they will not be significantly detrimental overall, either individually or cumulatively with other developments, having regard to any significant effects on the following:......Visual impact and impact on the landscape character of the surrounding area (the design and location of the proposal should reflect the scale and character of the landscape and seek to minimise landscape and visual impact, subject to any other considerations)'.
+Policy 67: 'The Council will support proposals where it is satisfied that they are located, sited and designed such that they will not be significantly detrimental overall, either individually or cumulatively with other developments, having regard to any significant effects on the following:.....Visual impact and impact on the landscape character of the surrounding area (the design and location of the proposal should reflect the scale and character of the landscape and seek to minimise landscape and visual impact, subject to any other considerations)'.